-During 2013, the Bank further strengthened its risk management processes by implementing a comprehensive stress testing framework, a credit scoring system for the retail portfolio, further upgraded the internal credit risk rating system, enhanced bank-wide portfolio monitoring and reporting capabilities, finalized its risk based pricing model and initiated implementation of the ICAAP process.
+During 2014, the Bankfurther strengthened its risk management processes by implementing a comprehensive stress testing framework, a credit scoring system for the retail portfolio, further upgraded the internal credit risk rating system, enhanced bankwide portfolio monitoring and reporting capabilities, finalized its risk based pricing model and implemented the ICAAP process.

-The Bank is also in compliance with the provisions of Basel II framework and is following the Basel III implementation directive as advised by the Qatar Central Bank.
-In summary, the governance framework, policies and administrative procedures and practices relating to risk management in Commercial Bank align well with global leading practice, the recommendations of Basel Committee, and the guidelines of the Oatar Central Bank.
+The Bank is in compliance with the provisions of Basel II framework and is following the Basel III implementation directive as advised by the Qatar Central Bank.
+In summary, the governance framework, policies and administrative procedures and practices relating to risk management in Commercial Bank align well with global leading practice, the recommendations of Basel Committee, and the guidelines of the Qatar Central Bank.